apache/skywalking/docs/en/setup/service-agent/java-agent/Application-toolkit-logback-1.x.md

     </configuration>
 ```

-* When you use `-javaagent` to active the sky-walking tracer, logback will output **traceId**, if it existed.
+* When you use `-javaagent` to active the SkyWalking tracer, logback will output **traceId**, if it existed.
 If the tracer is inactive, the output will be `TID: N/A`.

-# Print skywalking context in your logs
+# Print SkyWalking context in your logs

 * Your only need to replace pattern `%tid` or `%X{tid]}` with `%sw_ctx` or `%X{sw_ctx}`.

-* When you use `-javaagent` to active the sky-walking tracer, logback will output `SW_CTX: [$serviceName,$instanceName,$traceId,$traceSegmentId,$spanId]`, if it existed.
+* When you use `-javaagent` to active the SkyWalking tracer, logback will output `SW_CTX: [$serviceName,$instanceName,$traceId,$traceSegmentId,$spanId]`, if it existed.
 If the tracer is inactive, the output will be `SW_CTX: N/A`.

 # logstash logback plugin